adityaviswanathan/adityaviswanathan.github.io/about.md

 permalink: /about/
 ---

-I'm Aditya Viswanathan.
+I'm Adi.

-- a junior at Stanford
+- senior at Stanford
-- studying Computer Science
+- studying Computer Science and Philosophy
 - passionate about technology, entrepreneurship, and design